buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Therefore, when an IPv4 destination is preferred over GUA or ULA destinations, IPv4 will likely succeed if IPv4 connectivity is available, and the GUA or ULA destination may only be tried if Happy Eyeballs is implemented.

 On the other hand, if the GUA or ULA destination with the ULA source is preferred, the ULA source will typically fail to communicate with GUA or ULA destinations that are not connected to the same local network.
-However, if the operational guidelines in Section 4.3 of RFC4193  are followed, recognizing this failure can be accelerated, and transport layer timeouts (e.g., TCP) can be avoided.
+However, if the operational guidelines in Section 4.3 of RFC4193  are followed, recognizing this failure can be accelerated, and transport layer timeouts (e.g., TCP hard errors as described in section 2.1 [RFC5461]) can be avoided.
 The guidelines will cause a Destination Unreachable ICMPv6 Error to be received by the source device, signaling the next address in the list to be tried, as discussed above.

 # Following ULA operational guidelines in RFC4193